library-data-platform/ldp/doc/Admin_Guide.md

 For large libraries, or if very high performance is desired, the database CPU and memory can be increased as needed.
 Alternatively, Amazon Redshift can be used instead of PostgreSQL for significantly higher performance and scalability.
-(See below for notes on configuring Redshift.)
 The database storage capacity also can be increased as needed.

 3\.
 Installation